Kojo Funds

+Early life and education

+Kojo Funds was born Errol Bellot.
+His mother is Ghanaian, of the Fante tribe, and his father is from the Dominican Republic, but his father did not provide parenting.

+He grew up in Custom House, Newham, in East London.
+He attended Royal Docks Academy in 2006.

 Career

-Kojo Funds was born in 1995 in London.
-He is of mixed Ghanaian and Dominican heritage.
-He grew up in Custom House in East London and was raised by his mother.

-A number of his songs have been produced by GA, including "Dun Talkin".
+A number of Funds' songs have been produced by GA, including "Dun Talkin".
 In early 2017, he had a feature on the Yxng Bane single "Fine Wine" which was certified silver by the BPI, and on Mabel's "Finders Keepers" which reached number 8 in the UK Official Charts Company Singles chart.
-On 9 February 2018 he released the single "Check" with British singer-songwriter Raye.
+On 9 February 2018 he released the single "Check" with English singer-songwriter Raye.

 In 2017 Kojo Funds was nominated for Best Newcomer at the MOBO Awards.
-In 2018 he played Bestival and Wireless Festival.
+In 2018 he appeared at Bestival, and Wireless Festival.

 He calls his musical style afroswing.
 It has also been called "afro-bashment".
-The genre originated in London in late 2000s; it blends West African and Caribbean sounds with road rap, hip hop, dancehall and British pop music.
+The genre originated in London in late 2000s; it blends West African and Caribbean sounds with road rap, hip hop, dancehall, and British pop music.